Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

- 8) IT'S SIMPLER THAN IT LOOKS
+ 8) FILE EXTENSIONS & INI FILE PROPERTIES

    8.1) The source code file extensions and the names for different kinds
       of program link together source code, make command lines, run command lines, measurement records, measurement logs and source code markup.

-   8.2) Many ini file properties define values that will be substituted when
+   8.2) Many bencher/makefiles/my.*.ini properties define values that will be
-      the corresponding names appear in other ini file properties, or in Makefile commands.
+      substituted when the corresponding names appear in other properties in the ini file, or in bencher/makefiles/my.*.Makefile commands.

-   8.3) Other ini file properties allow you to control which programs will
+   8.3) Other bencher/makefiles/my.*.ini properties allow you to control which
-      be measured, how many times they will be measured, and when to timeout.
+      programs will be measured, how many times they will be measured, and when to timeout.

  9) HOW TO MEASURE A SEQUENCE OF WORKLOADS (OR JUST ONE WORKLOAD)

    9.1) Set one or more input values in the [testrange] section
-      of the ini file.
+      of bencher/makefiles/my.*.ini

      For example, 5 input values are set for nbody programs and 1 input value is set for regexdna programs -